Updated July 2017

-There is a Google group called Astronomy Education that is open to anyone teaching astronomy.
+There is a Facebook group called Teaching Astronomy that is open to anyone teaching astronomy.
 You can join and ask questions and share experiences with others.
 So come join!
+I would like to make this guide a collaborative effort and the FB group seems like a great place to start.

 I am going to make a list of what works and doesn’t work for me in my high school astronomy course as well as the resources I have come to depend on.
 This is just my class and mostly the stuff here is just my opinion.
 That’s where you can help me.
 I am working mostly alone but it doesn’t have to be that way.
 I welcome critiques, advice, words of encouragement, labs, readings, observation tips, equipment recommendations, and well anything else that might make my astronomy course better.
 So help me out and you are welcome to the things you find here.
 If something is old, wrong, a dead link, or confusing let me know.